ikantkode/exaOCR/README.md

 ## Current Stage

 - **Proof of Concept**: At this stage, the aim to ensure files are converting the fastest way possible on CPU only.
 We will be implementing our concepts into [pdfLLM](https://github.com/ikantkode/pdfLLM).
 Follow pdfLLM for a robust RAG App.
+- **Concurrent processing**: Currently, files are sequentially processed - you're now able to send multiple requests for concurrent processing. (not to be confused with concurrent pages processing in the pipeline.)

 ## Features